RedBloodCell1/neetcode/README.md

 - Holy frick that took so long
 - Lets go for tree, i did 1 question already by myself.
 And yeah pretty simple.
 But next one, i watched the solution and theres 3 way of doing it.
 Im gonna go for all 3 of them and understand the nook and cranny of it.
 - My brain is toasted. i need to rest.
 See you tomorrow or later i guess.

+## Day 6:

+- Lets continue.
+Tree it is

+## Day 7:

+- Lets continue.
+Kibo again, (Kibo is the tree from doraemon if u guys know, so i will call tree kibo. its a cute name)
+- Honest and honest, I struggle a bit for this tree, because yeah.
+RECURSIONNNN.
+But im chilling, just keep studying.
+I got big plans for my future, so yeah.
+- See you tomorrow.
+Kibo easy done.
+So hard e